All Episodes

 They have a study going on at his university where he's associated with Columbia.

-But they the evidence is very hopeful.
+But the evidence is very hopeful.

 And now we've watched enough people that have had this treatment that have done well.

-Um, and hopefully now I have an update on that.
+And hopefully, now I have an update on that.

-Uh the Norvada Novartis, it's an evil pharmaceutical company.
+The Novartis, it's an evil pharmaceutical company.

 I say that because that's what liberals say about pharmaceutical companies.

-Quoted in a Swiss newspaper reported on Yahoo Finance, Novartis is now pledged to donate 130 million doses in supporting clinical trials needed for the medicine, which the president has been saying, hey, I have a lot of hope in this.
+Quoted in a Swiss newspaper reported on Yahoo Finance, Novartis has now pledged to donate 130 million doses in supporting clinical trials needed for the medicine, which the president has been saying, hey, I have a lot of hope in this.

 Didn't say it was done.